kotfu/ksc/README.md

     Shift-Command-P

-Sequences of multiple keyboard shortcuts can be entered by separating them with a " /" or " | " (the surrounding spaces are required).
+Sequences of multiple keyboard shortcuts can be entered by separating them with a ` / ` or ` | ` (the spaces surrounding the slash or the pipe are required).

     $ ksc control x / control c
     Control-X Control-C

-If you have a sequence of multiple keyboard shortcuts and the first one has a slash, you can clarify the shortcut by joining the elements of the shortcut wiht a `-`:
+If you have a sequence of multiple keyboard shortcuts and the first one has a slash, you can clarify the shortcut by joining the elements of the shortcut with a `-`:

     $ ksc command-/ / control-f
     Command-/ Control-F